Primavera Esporte Clube

-Primavera Esporte Clube, commonly known as Primavera, is a Brazilian football club based in Primavera do Leste, Mato Grosso state.
+Primavera Esporte Clube, commonly known as Primavera, was a Brazilian football club based in Primavera do Leste, Mato Grosso state.

 History

 The club was founded on May 13, 2006.
 They were promoted to the 2011 Campeonato Mato-Grossense First Level because Araguaia, champions of the 2010 Campeonato Mato-Grossense Second Level was not able to compete due to financial problems.

 Stadium

 Primavera Esporte Clube play their home games at Estádio Municipal Antônio Santo Renosto, nicknamed Cerradão.
 The stadium has a maximum capacity of 4,000 people.